geotsiokos/affiliates-rankings/README.md

 # Affiliates Rankings
 <p>Affiliates Rankings is a ranking system for promoting affiliates based on their performance.<br />
-Each rank is represented by a group, as the affiliate advances tο higher ranks, <br />
+Each rank is represented by a group and with <a href="http://docs.itthinx.com/document/affiliates-pro/rates/" target="_blank">Rates</a> we can offer different commissions per group.<br />
-we can offer higher commissions per group with <a href="http://docs.itthinx.com/document/affiliates-pro/rates/" target="_blank">Rates</a> as a performance reward.<br />
+The higher the rank, the better is the performance reward for the affiliate.</p>
-The plugin is compatible with Affiliates Pro and Affiliates Enterprise plugins by <a href="https://www.itthinx.com/" target="_blank">itthinx.com</a>. <p>
+<p>The plugin is compatible with Affiliates Pro and Affiliates Enterprise plugins by <a href="https://www.itthinx.com/" target="_blank">itthinx.com</a>. </p>

 ## Requirements
 <ul>